pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 Day zero is going to be your design, planning, and prep phase.
 Sometimes this includes various stages of research and other times it is a matter of just getting started with hands-on investigation.

 Every journey includes a beginning and an end.
 To demonstrate the Pulumi *Push to Start* developer workflow, we need a project to develop!
-For this adventure let's use Pulumi's [Pulumi Kubernetes Provider](https://www.pulumi.com/registry/packages/kubernetes) from the Pulumi Providers registry, which is one of our most popular providers, to deploy an app on Kubernetes.
+For this adventure let's use the [Pulumi Kubernetes Provider](https://www.pulumi.com/registry/packages/kubernetes) from the Pulumi Providers registry to deploy an app on Kubernetes.
+This provider is one of our most popular providers, as you might guess.

 In this case, we can practice with a new project from the [Community Engineering](https://www.pulumi.com/community/) team.
-The GitHub [pulumi/devcontainer](https://github.com/pulumi/devcontainer) which is a GitHub [template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).
-This repository contains the fundamentals of a new Pulumi Infrastructure as Code GitOps project.
+The GitHub [pulumi/devcontainer](https://github.com/pulumi/devcontainer) repository is a GitHub [template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) containing all the fundamentals of a new Pulumi infrastructure as code GitOps project.
 Let's begin with a quick tour of the GitOps repo boilerplate.

 > "*What belongs in a GitOps git repository?*"